jimratliff/GenoMac-user/README.md

 After the code of GenoMac-user is modified to reflect these changes in desired user settings, each user should rerun Hypervisor.
 (See [Run the Hypervisor](#run-the-hypervisor).)

-#### If a particular user has experimentally or inadvertently modified a setting set by GenoMac-user
+#### If a particular user has experimentally or inadvertently modified a setting governed by GenoMac-user
 A user might have—either experimentally or inadvertently—changed a value assigned to a setting that had been originally set by Hypervisor.
 If that change is no longer desired, and the user wants their configuration to be restored to GenoMac-user’s canonical configuration, that user should [Run the Hypervisor](#run-the-hypervisor).

 Be aware, however, that rerunning the Hypervisor will reset the values of at most only those settings that GenoMac-user addresses.
 If the user changed a setting on which GenoMac-user takes no action, rerunning Hypervisor will not reverse the user’s experimentation/mistake.